daniperez/rework/README.md

 # Description
-Creates a PDF/EPUB out of [https://rework.withgoogle.com](https://rework.withgoogle.com)
+Creates a pdf/epub out of [https://rework.withgoogle.com](https://rework.withgoogle.com)

 # Releases

-You can find the last release [here](https://github.com/daniperez/rework/releases).
+You can find the last release of the pdf/epub [here](https://github.com/daniperez/rework/releases).

 # Disclaimer